ziqin/ShengBTE/FILE_MAP.md

 * Makefile: set of make rules for building ShengBTE

 * arch.make.example: Machine-specific variables needed for the compilation.
-Must be copied to arch.make and customized appropriately
+Must be copied to Src/arch.make and customized appropriately

 * CONTROL, FORCE\_CONSTANTS\_2ND, FORCE\_CONSTANTS\_3RD: Complete set of input files to run ShengBTE for InAs, a test case